littensy/reflex/docs/docs/reference/reflex/apis/combine-producers.md

 -   The producer returned by `combineProducers` is decoupled from the original producers.
 Updating the state of the combined producer will not update the state of the original producers.

--   Unlike state, combined actions are _not_ scoped to their respective producers.
+-   Actions can be stacked.
 If two actions with the same name are dispatched, they will both be called and update their respective sub-states.
+This can be useful for [batching updates](#dispatching-one-action-to-multiple-producers), but make sure the functions have identical signatures.

 :::